lstocchi/ai-lab-demo/README.md

-# web-bundler-jquery
+# Ai Lab demo

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus, the Supersonic Subatomic Java Framework, to demoing Podman AI Lab extension.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .